meduag/STEP-NC-to-GCODE-Adapter/README.md

 This code was tested on Windows 10 and Linux Ubuntu 10

-The program used to implement java code was Eclipse
+The program used to implement java code was Eclipse.
+When you use Eclipse, you need to run it with administrator permissions

 The package Integrador has a class Integrador.java.
 In this class is the main()